Why was my tax refund garnished?

 Pay the ticket immediately to avoid having your tax refund garnished.

-If you received a letter from the Division of State Court Administration about the garnishment, you have 30 days from the date of the letter to pay.
+If you received a letter from the Office of Judicial Administration's Trial Court Technology about the garnishment, you have 30 days from the date of the letter to pay.

-If you do not pay the ticket and instead allow the DOR to deduct the amount you owe from your state tax refund, a 15% processing fee will be assessed, and only the remaining 85% will be paid to the court and applied toward your balance.
+If you do not pay the ticket and instead allow the Department of Revenue (DOR) to deduct the amount you owe from your state tax refund, an additional 15% DOR processing fee will be assessed.

 How does the amount I owe get applied to my refund?

-If your refund is less than or equal to the amount you owe to the court, then your entire refund is being held by the state.
+If your refund is less than or equal to the amount you owe to the court, then your entire refund is being held by the DOR.

-If your refund is greater than the amount you owe to the court, then the state will only hold the amount you owe and issue you a refund for the remainder.
+If your refund is greater than the amount you owe to the court by 15% or more, then the DOR will hold the amount you owe and issue you a refund for the remainder.

-- For example, if your refund is $500, and you owe $300 in unpaid tickets, then the state will hold $300 and issue you a tax refund of $200.
+- For example, if your refund is $200, and you owe $100 in unpaid tickets and the DOR processing fee, then the DOR will hold $115 and issue you a tax refund of $85.

 Some courts offer online payment:

 Fishers Town Court